bartificer/programming-by-stealth/docs/pbs43.md

 this._generation = 0;
 ```

-Like before, we should add a test case to the _bartificer.ca.Automaton prototype > constructor: argument processing_ test:
+As before, we should add a test case to the _bartificer.ca.Automaton prototype > constructor: argument processing_ test:

 ```javascript
 // make sure the generation counter initialise to the expected initial value